bardsnas/SingleCycleProcessor/README.md

 ### datamem.sv: Handles the Memory aspect of the processor.
 Necessary for LDUR/STUR operations in ARM Assembly.
 ### sign_extend.sv: Extends instruction bits to 64-bit values necesssary for computation by the ALU.
 ### flag_reg.sv: Stores the flags outputted by the ALU so they are available to be read by the PC_datapth each cycle.

+## !
+All other files are adopted from RegFile and ALU projects!